Legend of Zelda: Breath of the Wild 2 wasn’t announced but Skyward Sword HD is coming

 The right Joy-Con has a purple-ish hue modeled after the Master Sword, while the left is a true blue with red accents following the classic Hylian Shield color scheme – which is fitting, given those map to sword-slashing and shield-blocking gesture controls you'll be making in Skyward Sword HD.

-The Zelda Joy-Cons come out July 21 alongside Skyward Sword HD and, for now, we'll just keep waiting for Breath of the Wild 2 news.
+The Zelda Joy-Cons come out July 21 just after Skyward Sword HD and, for now, we'll just keep waiting for Breath of the Wild 2 news.

 - Stay on top of tech news with the TechRadar newsletter